zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 With this optimal `p_error`, accuracy is maintained while execution time is improved by a factor of 1.51.

-Please note that the default setting for the search interval is restricted to a range of 0.0 and 0.9.
+Please note that the default setting for the search interval is restricted to a range of 0.0 to 0.9.
 Increasing the upper bound beyond this range may result in longer execution times, especially when `p_error≈1`.

 ## Rounded activations and quantizers